vishalgattani/vishalgattani.github.io/_projects/pluto-x.md

 The functionalities of these functions are same as that of the previous build.
 However, the implementation of the in-built functions are different.
 The API documentation for v2.0.0 is available [here](https://docs.google.com/document/d/1qUzQ2eYyPjvnZ2zWgFSVFsRz8hdydEv4QQBmXz5xt9M/edit).

-{% include elements/highlight.html text="Note - There are two different versions of CygnusIDE that we have worked on to support different functionalities.
+**Note - There are two different versions of CygnusIDE that we have worked on to support different functionalities.
 The following code snippets are compatible with the new build of Cygnus which can be downloaded by the link shown above.
-(Cygnus 2.0 on Windows)%}
+(Cygnus 2.0 on Windows)**

 ## Monitoring Graphical Data